glguy/ssh-hans/README.md

 A Haskell implementation of the SSH V2 Protocol.

-Build the library and the example server with
+Build the library and the example client and server with

     ln -s stack.ghc-7.10.yaml stack.yaml
-    stack build
+    stack build --flag "ssh-hans:build_examples"

+Note that the examples are not built by default, so we must enable building them by setting the `build_examples` flag above.
+If you are using Cabal instead of Stack, you can build the examples with

+    cabal install --flag build_examples

-See `server/README.md` for info on the example server.
+See `client/README.md` and `server/README.md` for info on the example client and server.

 Bugs
 ----